214zzl995/subtitle-fast/README.md

 **Decoders** (enabled by default in `subtitle-fast-decoder`)
 - `backend-ffmpeg` (FFmpeg; portable).
 - `backend-videotoolbox` (macOS hardware decode).
+- `backend-dxva` (Windows D3D11/DXVA hardware decode).
 - `backend-mft` (Windows Media Foundation).
 - `mock` is always available and useful for CI or dry runs (`--backend mock`).

-The CLI picks the first compiled backend in priority order (mock on CI; VideoToolbox then FFmpeg on macOS; MFT then FFmpeg elsewhere) and falls back if a backend fails, preserving backpressure when downstream stages slow down.
+The CLI picks the first compiled backend in priority order (mock on CI; VideoToolbox then FFmpeg on macOS; DXVA then MFT then FFmpeg on Windows; FFmpeg elsewhere) and falls back if a backend fails, preserving backpressure when downstream stages slow down.

 **OCR**
 - `ocr-vision` enables Apple Vision on macOS (`--ocr-backend vision` or `auto` when available).